Linear generalised complex structures

-with $D^{0,1}$ a flat $T^{0,1}M$-connection on $E$.
-Following classical results, see e.g.~\cite{Kobayashi14}, $D^{0,1}$ is then the $\bar\partial$-operator of a holomorphic structure on $E$, such that $J_E$ becomes the multiplication by $i$ in the fibers of $TE$.
-For the convenience of the reader, and since this approach to holomorphic vector bundles is on the one hand new, and motivates on the other hand this paper's study of generalised complex vector bundles, the proof of Theorem \ref{linear_int_J_E_hol} is carried out in detail in Section \ref{new_complex_section}.
+A linear complex structure $J_E$ as in \eqref{diag_JE} on a smooth vector bundle $E$ is in fact equivalent to a holomorphic structure on $E$.
+This follows from the corresponding, more general result about holomorphic groupoids of \cite{LaStXu09,BuDr19}.
+For the convenience of the reader, and since this approach to holomorphic vector bundles motivates this paper's study of generalised complex vector bundles, a more direct proof of this correspondence is carried out in detail in Section \ref{new_complex_section}.